Driving information

 turn them off.

-After the light system is reset, operate the light switches again to see if the lights
+After the light system is reset, operate the light switches again to see if the

 operate normally.